sethm/emacs-files/README.md

 ## Structure

+My Emacs configuration is kept in *Literate Configuration* style.
+This means that my configuration is a human-readable document that puts comments first, and embeds the actual configuration elisp as code snippets.

-- The main init file is `~/.emacs.d/init.el`.
+The main file is called [configuration.org](configuration.org), and is in `org-mode` format.

-- Files found in `~/.emacs.d/local` are ignore by Git, but added to the load path.
+Files found in `~/.emacs.d/local` are ignore by Git, but added to the load path.

-- Files found in `~/.emacs.d/lisp` are checked into Git, and added to the load path.
+Files found in `~/.emacs.d/lisp` are checked into Git, and added to the load path.
-- I keep `org-mode` as a submodule in `~/.emacs.d/lisp/org-mode`, which I try to keep up to date with the current stable release.

 ## Getting Started

     $ git clone git@github.com:sethm/emacs-files.git ~/.emacs.d

-    $ cd ~/.emacs.d
-    $ git submodule init
-    $ git submodule update
-    $ cd ~/.emacs.d/lisp/org-mode
-    $ make
+And that's it.
+That's all there should be to it.

 ## License